andycroll/andycroll.com/_posts/2022/2022-09-19-use-before-and-after-methods-when-comparing-dates-and-times-in-rails.md

 Active Support contains many additions to the basic classes that form the standard libraries of Ruby.
 There are extensions to `String`, `Hash`, `Array` and even `Date` and `Time`.

-In many cases if you’ve mostly been working inside Rails you might not realise that these are Rails-isms rather than Ruby-isms.
+If you’ve been working inside Rails you might not realise that these are Rails-isms rather than Ruby-isms.

 Some folks dislike these ”superfluous” additions.
 Some of these additions end up back inside the Ruby standard library itself. _Some_ of these methods help me not make mistakes when comparing times and dates.